lbologna/hbp-sp6-guidebook/source/online_usecases/trace_analysis/syn_events_fit_user_data/syn_events_fit_user_data.rst

 |

 Note that when the job is submitted through NSG, next to the status of the job, the user may see the submission date converted to CET time.
+It will be useful in the analysis notebook in order to fetch the job.

 |